SARAD-GmbH/RegServer/doc/source/folder_structure.rst

 src: Python Source Files
 ------------------------

-* modules: Contains all instrument server specific code ( required to connect to specific instrumentserver)
+* modules: Contains code that is specific to a special implementation of the RegServer

-  * modules/device_actor.py: Base Class for Instrument specific Actors
+  * modules/frontend: modules pointing into the direction of the app
-  * modules/rfc2217 : module for connecting to the rfc2217gateway
+  * modules/backend: modules pointing into the direction of the instrument

 * main.py: code entry point
-* config.py: configuraition file
+* config.py: configuration file
 * redirect_actor.py: will be created, when a reservation was successful, will manage incomming messages from the app, and relay them to the device specific actors
 * restapi: rest api endpoint